API Reference¶

 result = dijkstra(start, lambda s: s.is_target, neighbors)

 For negative edges use bellman_ford, Dijkstra's negativity was legendary, just not in his algorithm.
 For unweighted graphs use bfs (simpler).
-With a good distance estimate, use astar.
+With a good distance estimate, use a_star.

 solvor.a_star